 To Make Vegan Dashi Broth

-- In a medium pot or bowl, add 2.5 cups water, kombu, and dried shiitake mushrooms.
+- In a medium pot or bowl, add 2½ cups water, 1 piece kombu, and 2 pieces dried shiitake mushrooms.
 Steep for at least 30 minutes or overnight.

-- Trim off the eggplant ends and cut into roughly 2-inch wedges with skin-on.
+- Trim off the ends of 1 Japanese or Chinese eggplant and cut into roughly 2-inch wedges with the skin-on.
 The skin will hold the shape together.
 Without the skin, the flesh will become too soft.

 - As soon as you cut the eggplant, soak them in water to remove astringency.
 Set aside for 10–15 minutes and dry them with a paper towel.

-- Sprinkle potato starch (cornstarch) and coat the eggplant nicely.
+- Sprinkle 1 Tbsp potato starch or cornstarch and coat the eggplant nicely.

 - Heat the oil in a large frying pan over medium-high heat (or medium heat on a professional stove).
 Start frying the eggplant.
 Do not touch too often.
 Only flip them when the bottom sides are nicely brown.
 If they stick to the pan, be patient and wait till the eggplant slice release itself from the bottom when they form a nice crust (but be sure that pan is greased).

-- If you feel that the oil is not enough, then add more.
+- If you feel that 3 Tbsp oil is not enough, then add more.
 Make sure to adjust the heat so it doesn’t take a long time to brown the eggplant.
 You don’t want overcooked and mushy eggplant.

-- When the eggplant is golden brown, reduce the heat to medium and season the eggplant with mirin and soy sauce.
+- When the eggplant is golden brown, reduce the heat to medium and season the eggplant with 1 Tbsp mirin and 1 Tbsp soy sauce.

 - The potato starch (or cornstarch) will thicken the sauce quickly, so flip around to coat the eggplant with the sauce.
 Then transfer to a plate.

-- Cut the fried firm tofu into thin slices.
+- Cut the 3 oz deep-fried firm tofu cutlet (atsuage) into thin slices.

-- Cut the bok choy in half lengthwise.
+- Cut 2 Shanghai bok choy in half lengthwise.

 - Then mince the slices.

-- Squeeze the liquid out from the dried shiitake mushrooms (keep that liquid) and remove the stems.
+- Squeeze the liquid out from the dried shiitake mushrooms (keep that liquid for the soup broth) and remove the stems.

 - Cut the mushroom caps into thin slices and then mince them.